IPMUCD3/ipmucd3.github.io/fugakuAI.md

 Day 2 (12 Sep.) \
 10:00 - 12:00 Research talks (10 min talk + 5 min Q & A)
-- 10:00 - 10:15 Hiroyuki Masaki "Estimation of thermal convective structure in the solar interior by AI using solar simulations as training data" \
+- 10:00 - 10:15 Hiroyuki Masaki "Estimation of thermal convective structure in the solar interior by AI using solar simulations as training data"
-- 10:15 - 10:30 Yuta Asahina "Machine learning estimation of the Eddington tensor for the simulation of accretion disks around black holes" \
+- 10:15 - 10:30 Yuta Asahina "Machine learning estimation of the Eddington tensor for the simulation of accretion disks around black holes"
-- 10:30 - 10:45 Akira Harada "Machine Learning for supernova simulations"\
+- 10:30 - 10:45 Akira Harada "Machine Learning for supernova simulations"
-- 10:45 - 11:00 Keiya Hirashima "Accelerating SN simulations using deep learning toward star-by-star galaxy simulations" \
+- 10:45 - 11:00 Keiya Hirashima "Accelerating SN simulations using deep learning toward star-by-star galaxy simulations"
-- 11:00 - 11:15 Kana Moriwaki "Deep learning for line intensity mapping: reconstruction of the large-scale structure of the universe" \
+- 11:00 - 11:15 Kana Moriwaki "Deep learning for line intensity mapping: reconstruction of the large-scale structure of the universe"
-- 11:15 - 11:30 Akira Tokiwa "Spherical Super resolution on HEALPix maps" \
+- 11:15 - 11:30 Akira Tokiwa "Spherical Super resolution on HEALPix maps"
-- 11:30 - 11:45 Armijo Joaquin "Weak lensing map modelling using generative methods" \
+- 11:30 - 11:45 Armijo Joaquin "Weak lensing map modelling using generative methods"
 - 11:45 - 12:00 Hideki Tanimura "DM density reconstruction from galaxy distribution with deep learning"

-- 11:45 - 16:00 Free Lunch + Hack (3-5 min reports from each group in the end)
+12:00 - 16:00 Free Lunch + Hack (3-5 min reports from each group in the end)

-Notice \
+Notice
 - Eating and drinking are not allowed in the seminar room.
-Sorry for the inconvenience. \
+Sorry for the inconvenience.
 - You can use eduroam

 Language: \